-When faculty and staff members are asked to comment or provide information on an institutional question or an issue that relates to the entire institution, the reporter should be referred to University Communications first.
+When faculty and staff members are asked to comment or provide information on a University question or an issue that relates to the entire institution, the reporter should be referred to University Communications first.
 Media relations staff will collect deadline details and information from the reporter and reach out to an appropriate spokesperson for next steps.

 Faculty may respond directly to reporter calls when contacted about an area of expertise directly related to their field of study, degrees or current coursework and research.
 Media Relations is an on-campus partner to field media calls for faculty expertise too, and will proactively pitch topics with a faculty focus.
-While it is optional for a faculty or staff member to contact the Office of Media and Public Relations prior to talking with a reporter about the employee’s area of expertise, it is very important that the University Communications office be notified immediately after an interview.
+While it is optional for faculty to contact University Communications prior to talking with a reporter about their areas of expertise, it is very important that the University Communications office be notified immediately after an interview.
 Staff members monitor and track the progress of all UMW-related stories in order to help reporters find sources and gather facts.
 Knowing to whom a reporter has talked will assist in the tracking process, and it allows the office to provide the reporter with all pertinent information.
 In addition, an archive of published news stories about the University of Mary Washington is maintained by the University Communications office, and daily news articles are sent to members of the Board of Visitors and other key groups.